Small Laundry Room Makeovers: 15 Real-Life Stackable Setups

 This setup pulls off a trick a lot of people struggle with: making traditional oak cabinets look modern.
 Paired with dark graphite LG front-loaders and black hardware, it just works.

-r/PersFinToss shows a compact room where a full run of honey oak uppers sits above the machines, with a wall-mounted hanging rod tucked to the left side.
+A full run of honey oak uppers sits above the machines, with a wall-mounted hanging rod tucked to the left side.
 Clothes are already air-drying on it.
-The slate-look tile floor adds grounded texture without making the room feel heavier than it is.
+The slate-look tile floor adds grounded texture without making the room feel heavier than it already is.

-That hanging rod is doing more work than it gets credit for.
-Air-drying is non-negotiable for a lot of fabrics, and most small laundry rooms have absolutely nowhere to put wet things.
-A simple wall-mounted rod like this one, installed at a height that lets garments hang without touching the floor, solves that problem in about 30 minutes with basic hardware.
+That hanging rod does more work than it gets credit for.
+Air-drying is non-negotiable for a lot of fabrics, and most small laundry rooms have nowhere to put wet things.
+A simple wall-mounted rod installed at a height that lets garments hang without touching the floor solves that problem in about 30 minutes with basic hardware.

 5. The Sink Setup: Yellow Walls + Utility Sink + Compact Front-Loader

 The utility sink is the most underrated upgrade in any small laundry room.
-This bright yellow space pairs a compact front-loader with a full countertop run that includes a deep utility basin.
-That’s a proper work zone.
+Full stop.
+This bright yellow space pairs a compact front-loader with a full countertop run that includes a deep utility basin, and it creates a proper work zone.

-r/Big_Boat8648 put together something that’s more functional than it first appears.
-The bold yellow walls could easily overwhelm the room, but they don’t because everything else is white: machines, cabinets, countertop, and sink.
+The bold yellow walls could easily overwhelm everything, but they don’t because every other element is white: machines, cabinets, countertop, sink.
 High contrast keeps the yellow energetic rather than chaotic.
-Wall-mounted uppers above the sink handle closed storage for cleaning products, while the counter holds sorting bins and daily supplies.
+Wall-mounted uppers above the sink handle closed storage for cleaning products.

 Pre-treating stains, soaking delicates, rinsing out mop heads: all dramatically easier with a utility sink.
 Most small laundry room plans drop the sink to save space.
 That’s usually a mistake.

 FYI, if you already have a washer hookup in the wall, adding a utility sink is often a half-day plumbing job.
-Less of an ordeal than most people assume.
+Way less of an ordeal than most people assume.

 6. The Glow-Up: Side-by-Side Before vs. Stacked After with LG

-This one is three setups in a single image, and together they tell the best story in this whole list: what going vertical with a stacked configuration actually looks like before, during, and after a closet conversion.
+This one is basically three setups in a single image, and together they tell the best story on this whole list: what going vertical with a stacked configuration actually looks like before, during, and after a closet conversion.

-r/Renovations put together this comparison: a cramped side-by-side setup on the left, a mid-renovation shot showing the stacked unit in an open wood-framed alcove with DIY pull-out shelving, and the finished result with a sleek all-white LG stacked washer-dryer flanked by full-height gray shaker cabinets and a white quartz countertop.
-The transformation is legit.
+The comparison shows a cramped side-by-side setup, a mid-renovation shot with a stacked unit in an open wood-framed alcove with DIY pull-out shelving, and then the finished result with a sleek all-white LG stacked washer-dryer flanked by full-height gray shaker cabinets and a white quartz countertop.
+The transformation is genuinely impressive.

-This is the core argument for stacking in a small space: the same floor footprint as one machine, with the full capacity of two.
-The freed-up floor space becomes counter, cabinet, or room to breathe.
+This is the core argument for stacking in a small space.
+Same floor footprint as one machine.
+Full capacity of two.
+The freed-up floor space becomes counter, cabinet, or just room to breathe.

 7. The Pinterest Dream: Farmhouse Nook with Shiplap + Wicker Baskets

 This is the setup that stops the scroll.
-White shiplap walls, floor-to-ceiling open shelving, a thick reclaimed wood counter, and wicker baskets: it barely looks like a laundry room.
+White shiplap walls, floor-to-ceiling open shelving, a thick reclaimed wood counter, and wicker baskets everywhere.
+It barely looks like a laundry room.
 It looks like a design feature.

-The wicker baskets aren’t just pretty.
+The wicker baskets aren’t just pretty though.
 Each one holds a different laundry category: towels, linens, delicates.
-Open shelving in a laundry room means you can grab what you need without putting something else down first.
+Open shelving means you can grab what you need without putting something else down first.
 Small thing, meaningful difference in daily use.

 8. The Bold One: Dark Forest Green Walls + Stacked GE + Live-Edge Shelves

-Forest green walls in a laundry room sounds like a questionable idea until you see it done right.
-This space commits fully to a boho aesthetic with deep hunter green walls, live-edge wood shelves on black metal brackets, copper accents, framed vintage Vogue prints, and potted plants in terracotta pots.
+Forest green walls in a laundry room sounds like a questionable idea until you actually see it done right.
+This space commits fully to a boho aesthetic with deep hunter green walls, live-edge wood shelves on black metal brackets, copper accents, framed vintage prints, and terracotta potted plants.

-r/Southern_Solution_54 committed hard here, and it works because nothing feels accidental.
+This works because nothing here feels accidental.
 A stacked GE washer-dryer in dark charcoal sits to the right, matching the moody vibe without competing with the walls.
 The shelves hold a glass drink dispenser, a reed diffuser, OxiClean, laundry pods, and small plants together like a styled shelfie that also happens to be functional.

 The secret to bold color in a small room is going deep, not timid.
 A washed-out medium green would look sad and muddy here.
 The rich, saturated forest tone is confident enough to anchor everything around it.

 Start with the paint if this style appeals to you.
 Repaint a small room for under $50.
-Add two floating shelves, a couple of plants, and a framed print, and you’ve captured most of the personality of this setup for a couple of hundred dollars.
-Going stacked also freed up critical floor space for the laundry basket and let the room breathe.
+Add two floating shelves, a couple of plants, and a framed print.
+You’ll capture most of the personality of this

 9. The No-Frills Fix: Stacked LG in a Bare Closet

-r/JustForYou616 posted this looking for ideas, and the space has more going for it than it first seems.
-The white LG stacked unit is clean and compact in a closet that looks around 30 to 36 inches wide.
+The white LG stacked unit sits clean and compact in a closet that’s roughly 30 to 36 inches wide.
 The open shelf holds detergent, fabric softener, dryer sheets, and Bounce.
 A hanging rod above holds a few wire hangers.
-That’s the whole setup.
+That’s the whole setup, and honestly?
+It works.

 What this room lacks in style it makes up for in spatial efficiency.
 The entire laundry function lives inside a closet footprint.
 Everything outside stays clear.
 For apartments and homes where a dedicated laundry room just doesn’t exist, a stacked unit in a closet is often the only viable option.